cirosantilli/rails-cheat/README.md

-Information and cheats on Rails.
+# Rails Cheat

+Rails information and cheatsheets.

 Live version of the application app at: <http://cirosantilli-rails-cheat.herokuapp.com/>